Flip Graphs of Degree-Bounded (Pseudo-)Triangulations: Introduction

 \section{Introduction}

 An edge flip is a common local and constant size operation that transforms one triangulation into another.
-It exchanges a diagonal of a convex quadrilateral, formed by two triangles, with its counterpart.
-The \emph{flip graph} ${\cal F}_T(S)$ of triangulations of a planar point set $S$ has a vertex for every triangulation of $S$, and two vertices are connected by an edge if there is a flip that transforms the corresponding triangulations into each other.
-One of the first and most fundamental results concerning edge flips in triangulations is the fact that flips can be used repeatedly to convert any triangulation into the Delaunay triangulation~\cite{Lawson1972,Sipson1973}.
-This implies immediately that ${\cal F}_T(S)$ is connected for any planar point set~$S$.
+If two adjacent triangles form a convex quadrilateral, a flip removes their common edge and replaces it with the other diagonal of the convex quadrilateral.
+The \emph{flip graph} of triangulations of a planar point set $S$ has a vertex for every triangulation of $S$, and two vertices are connected by an edge if there is a flip that transforms the corresponding triangulations into each other.
+One of the first and most fundamental results concerning edge flips in triangulations is the fact that flips can be used repeatedly to convert any triangulation into the Delaunay triangulation~\cite{Sipson1973}.
+This implies that the flip graph of planar triangulations is connected for any planar point set~$S$.

 The \emph{flip distance} between two triangulations is the minimum number of flips needed to convert one triangulation into the other.
-The diameter of ${\cal F}_T(S)$ is an upper bound on the flip distance.
-For a set $S$ of $n$ points in the plane it is known that the diameter of ${\cal F}_T(S)$ is $\Theta(n)$ if $S$ is in convex position, and $\Theta(n^2)$ if $S$ is in general position.
-However, the computational complexity of computing the flip distance between two particular triangulations is not known, even for convex sets~\cite{Hurtado1999}.
-In higher dimensions the flip graph does not even have to be connected~\cite{Santos2000}.
+The diameter of the flip graph, which is an upper bound on the flip distance, is known to be $\Theta(n)$ if $S$ is in convex position~\cite{STT88}, and $\Theta(n^2)$ if $S$ is in general position (see for example the book of Edelsbrunner~\cite[page 11]{E06}).
+However, computing the flip distance between two particular triangulations seems to be difficult, and only partial results are known: Hanke \etal~\cite{hos-efdt-96} proved an upper bound of the flip distance in terms of the number of crossings between the edges of the triangulations, while Eppstein~\cite{e-hefg-07} provides an $O(n^2)$ algorithm which computes the flip distance between two triangulations for a class of very special point sets: those having no empty convex pentagons (collinear points are allowed).
+In higher dimensions the flip graph does not have to be connected~\cite{Santos2000}.